![]() |

 nature, coming once at seven years.
 From the ground around of bushes almost

-sickles appear.
-They creep on bushes and on the spot fade, turning to densely
+appear.
+They creep on bushes and on the spot fade, turning to densely combined

-combined creatures similar to the huge flea.
-This is one more species of desert
+creatures similar to the huge flea.
+This is one more species of desert insect

-insect – the hopping stonecicada.
-It dexterously imitates stone, living on
+– the hopping stonecicada.
+It dexterously imitates stone, living on stony screes

-stony screes near plants of “hedgehog bed”.
-Their larvae develop, having stuck
+near plants of “hedgehog bed”.
+Their larvae develop, having stuck to long roots

-to long roots of this plant.
-Adult insects some days accumulate strength, and
+of this plant.
+Adult insects some days accumulate strength, and then in hottest

 During detour of the territory Whitechest finds victims of a drought: young